Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion: EXPERIMENTS AND ANALYSIS

-Because there is currently no clear specific evaluation indicators to measure the quality of the fused image, we will comprehensively compare it according to the subjective evaluation and the objective evaluation respectively.
+As there are currently no generally agreed evaluation indicators to measure the quality of the fused image, we will use several objective measures for a comprehensive comparison, as well as a subjective evaluation.